JGriffin34432/Skywarn/README.md

 # Commands

-`!weather <zip code>` - Displays weather based on the closest city near your zip code.
-(ZIP CODE ONLY, CITY NAMES DON'T WORK)
+`!weather <city/zipcode>` - Displays weather based on the closest city near your zip code/city.
+Also to do a city name, you must do it like this `!weather baltimore,md,us` but if it is like `!weather greenville spartanburg,sc,us` it will not work.
+So that means I recommend using a zip code until this bug is fixed.

 `!eas` - Displays info about EAS.